How do you determine the SHA-256 or SHA-512 checksum of a file?

 Updating the Powershell

-The Powershell is included in the Windows Management Framework (WMF) which you can download directly from Microsoft.
+The Windows Powershell is included in the Windows Management Framework (WMF) which you can download directly from Microsoft.

-For this you search for "download wmf" on the international Microsoft website.
+Search for wmf on the Microsoft website.